xAnjanax/Smart-Fitness-Data-Analysis/README.md

 # Smart-Fitness-Data-Analysis - Bellabeat

-This project involves a data analysis workflow using R.
+This project involves a data analysis workflow using R. Main libraries include *tidyverse, ggplot2*.

 - Necessary packages are installed and loaded for cleaning, processing, and analyzing datasets.